Second, the metaphoric.

 The problem with treadmills, as you know, is that no matter how many steps you take, how many calories you burn, how much you sweat, you don’t bloody get anywhere.
 This constant grind towards Self Improvement is many people’s reality, year after year and decade after decade.
 It’s bloody depressing to feel like YOU need to change, YOU are not enough, YOU have flaws that can only be overcome by YOU being less of a wimpy loser and “finally” getting it together.

 This is an insidious problem with telling Bucko to sort himself out.
 This advice is most relevant to people who are struggling, but it is precisely those people who are likely the least equipped to apply the advice skillfully and effectively.
-Perhaps with his clients, Jordan can more skillfully scaffold their successful engagement in goal-pursuit and positive habit formation, but without that careful and skilled scaffolding, just throwing this advice out there into the world so that Bucko can grab onto it and apply it to himself, is highly likely to backfire.
-(Not for everyone, of course, but for many people and in particular, those who are struggling the most.)
+Perhaps with his clients, Jordan can skillfully scaffold their successful engagement in goal-pursuit and positive habit formation, but without that careful and skilled scaffolding, just throwing this advice out there into the world so that Bucko can grab onto it and apply it to himself, is highly likely to backfire.
+(Not for everyone, of course; some people WILL be helped in incredible ways, no doubt!)

 Instead, Bucko will likely do what I did for many years and what I talk to people about literally every single week if not every day — far too many Buckos will likely set relatively superficial “goals”, trying to cajole themselves into “positive habit formation”.
 Then they will apply themselves half-heartedly (or their motivation will taper off after a while), and they’ll slide back to pretty much the same place they were before, except with one more Failure added to their life history of failure.
 I’m sure you have experienced this yourself, unless you’re a way, way more effective ass-kicking Life Ninja than most people I know.